njncalub/njncalub.github.io-hugo/content/continuous-learning.md

 ## Why?

 Software development is an endless pursuit of knowledge.
 There were many significant advancements in just the past decade and the tools and languages drastically change [every year](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).
 The technologies you know today might already be obsolete tomorrow.
-How do we stay relevant in this age of fast-paced information?
+How do you stay relevant in this age of fast-paced industry?
 The answer is **Continuous Learning**.

 From [E-learning: Concepts, Trends, Applications](https://www.talentlms.com/elearning/continuous-learning):